openstack/nova-specs/specs/mitaka/implemented/making_live_migration_api_friendly.rst

 Proposed change
 ===============

-Make the `block_migration` flag optional, with a default value of None.
-When the value is None, Nova will detect whether source and destination hosts on shared storage.
+Make the `block_migration` flag to support `auto`, when the value is `auto`, Nova will detect whether source and destination hosts on shared storage.
 If they are on shared storage, the live-migration won't do block migration.
 If they aren't on shared storage, the block migration will be executed.

-Make the `host` flag optional, and the default value is None.
-The behaviour won't change.

 Remove the `disk_over_commit` flag and remove the disk usage check from libvirt virt driver.